wlads/reefpoints/source/posts/2015-01-11-why-is-google-ignoring-over-400000-backlinks.md

-* It gave DockYard the opportunity to give back to the Ruby community, one that has been so pivotal to our growth early on (and one that has been pivotal to my growth as a profressional engineer for nearly 10 years)
+* It gave DockYard the opportunity to give back to the Ruby community, one that has been so pivotal to our growth early on (and one that has been pivotal to my growth as a professional engineer for nearly 10 years)
 * DockYard can show off its design talents to the community
 * DockYard would get a *"Designed By"* sponsor link at the bottom of